Anthony Addington: Life

-Born in Twyford, Addington was educated at Winchester College.
+Addington was born at Fringford, youngest son of Henry Addington (1659-1729), a gentleman who owned a "moderately sized" estate there, where the family had been settled for generations, and his second wife, Elizabeth (c.
+1670-1746), daughter of Anthony and Joanna Watts, of Sulgrave, Northamptonshire.
+He was educated at Winchester College.
 He went up to Trinity College, Oxford, where he took the degree of M.A. on 13 May 1740 and of M.D. on 24 January 1744.
-He was subsequently admitted a fellow of the College of Physicians, and went into practice in London, but was compelled by bad health to move to the country.
+He was subsequently admitted a fellow of the Royal College of Physicians, and went into practice in London, but was compelled by bad health to move to the country.
 His career gained considerable public attention when he appeared as an expert for the prosecution of Mary Blandy for the poisoning of her father Francis Blandy in 1752.
 He then retired to Reading in Berkshire, where he derived a large income from his profession, until his death in 1790.
 He devoted his attention particularly to the treatment of insanity, and was one of the physicians called in to see George III when he first showed symptoms of mental aberration.

 Addington was a confidential friend and adviser of Lord Chatham.
 He took part in unsuccessful negotiations of a coalition between Chatham and Lord Bute.